-As of December 31, 2015, the balance of these receivables amounted to ₱3.7 billion (₱1.8 billion is included under 'Loans and discounts' and ₱1.9 billion is included under 'Accrued interest receivable') while the transferred liabilities amounted to ₱3.4 billion (₱1.8 billion is included under 'Bills payable to BSP and local banks' - Note 19 and ₱1.6 billion is included under 'Accrued interest
+As of December 31, 2015, the balance of these receivables amounted to $\textcircledarrow 3.7$ billion ( $\textcircledarrow 1.8$ billion is included under 'Loans and discounts' and $\textcircledarrow 1.9$ billion is included under 'Accrued interest receivable') while the transferred liabilities amounted to $\textcircledarrow 3.4$ billion ( $\textcircledarrow 1.8$ billion is included under 'Bills payable to BSP and local banks' - Note 19 and $\textcircledarrow 1.6$ billion is included under 'Accrued interest payable' - Note 20).
+The excess of the transferred receivables over the transferred liabilities is fully covered by an allowance for credit losses amounting to P0.3 billion as of December 31, 2015.

 In 2016, the Group and the Parent Company applied the transferred liabilities against the principal and interest components of the transferred receivables.
-As of December 31, 2017 and 2016, the remaining receivables amounted to \$\mathbb{P}0.3\$ billion which is fully covered by an allowance.
+As of December 31, 2017 and 2016, the remaining receivables amounted to P0.3 billion which is fully covered by an allowance.